 Day 2 Bangkok (1B)

 On Day 2 you have free time to enjoy Bangkok.
+Enjoy the first of two street food crawls with the group and CEO while in Bangkok.
+Bring your appetites and your wallets, and the CEO will bring you to the best spots and teach you a bit about the local street food.
 Why not visit to Wat Po, home of the giant reclining Buddha, the Grand Palace or perhaps check out Khao San Road, Bangkok's famous backpacker strip.
 Your Chief Experience Officer (CEO) can arrange a longtail boat to explore the back canals or you could explore the gorgeous traditional teak house which was the former home of silk magnate, Jim Thompson.
 In the late afternoon, we head off to the railway station and board our sleeper train to Chiang Mai.
 Tonight's accommodation is an overnight sleeper train.
 Beds are dormitory style, with bunks on two layers along the side of the train carriage.
 There are curtains along each bunk for privacy.
 Your luggage will be accessible during the journey.
 The train has air-conditioning and clean bedding is provided for each bunk.
 There are both western style and asian style toilets at the end of each carriage.
 Food and drinks are served on the train but you can always bring your own food from the shops and restaurants in the train station.
 Note: Due to disruptions of Thai trains in the north during the monsoon season, trips running July through October may be upgraded to a flight and extra hotel night in Bangkok.
 Approx travel time: Bangkok to Chiang Mai by sleeper train is 12-13 hours.